zadam/trilium/README.md

 * [FancyTree](https://github.com/mar10/fancytree) - very feature rich tree library without real competition.
 Trilium Notes would not be the same without it.
 * [CodeMirror](https://github.com/codemirror/CodeMirror) - code editor with support for huge amount of languages
 * [jsPlumb](https://github.com/jsplumb/jsplumb) - visual connectivity library without competition.
 Used in [relation maps](https://github.com/zadam/trilium/wiki/Relation-map) and [link maps](https://github.com/zadam/trilium/wiki/Link-map)

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.